linktimecloud/kdp-ux/README.md

 ### Preparation

 - [nvm](https://github.com/nvm-sh/nvm)
-  - Ensure the node version specified in `.nvmrc` is installed, for example "nvm install --lts=gallium"
+  - Ensure the node version specified in `.nvmrc` is installed, for example "nvm install --lts=Hydrogen"
-  - Run `nvm use` to use the node version specified in `.nvmrc`, for example "nvm use --lts=gallium"
+  - Run `nvm use` to use the node version specified in `.nvmrc`, for example "nvm use --lts=Hydrogen"
   - Or set the node version as default by running `nvm alias default <version>`
 - [yarn](https://yarnpkg.com/)
   - Install yarn by running `npm install -g yarn`